'Kerala Story 2' sparks fresh political firestorm ahead of release

 "I feel cinema is a tool for communication.
 We are communicating the truth to society, and it's very important our society knows about it and there's a conspiracy to change the demography of our nation.
 They are using our daughters, sisters -- they are not safe, we should know about it, they should know about it, our sisters and daughters should know about it," he added.

 The Kerala Story 2: Goes Beyond stars Ulka Gupta, Aditi Bhatia, and Aishwarya Ojha.
-It will release in theatres on February 27.
+It will be released in theatres on February 27.